VihaaShetty/My-Personal-Assistant/README.md

 👉🏻Now the espeak.exe application must be placed in the same folder where the C++ application is being stored.

-👉🏻Include these 4 lines of code to listen to the speech: string phrase = "whatever message you want to listen to";
-string command = "espeak "" + phrase + """;
+👉🏻Include these 4 lines of code to listen to the speech: string phrase = "whatever message you want to listen to";. string command = "espeak "" + phrase + """;
 const char *charCommand = command.c_str();
 system(charCommand);